apecloud/kubeblocks/docs/user_docs/cli/kbcli_bench_ycsb.md

   -h, --help                               help for ycsb
       --host string                        the host of database
-      --insert-proportion int              the percentage of insert operations in benchmark --operation-count int                the number of operations to use during the run phase (default 1000) --password string                    the password of database
+      --insert-proportion int              the percentage of insert operations in benchmark --limit-cpu string                   the limit cpu of benchmark --limit-memory string                the limit memory of benchmark --operation-count int                the number of operations to use during the run phase (default 1000) --password string                    the password of database
       --port int                           the port of database
       --read-modify-write-proportion int   the percentage of read-modify-write operations in benchmark, which read a record, modify it, and write it back
-      --read-proportion int                the percentage of read operations in benchmark --record-count int                   the number of records to use (default 1000) --scan-proportion int                the percentage of scan operations in benchmark --threads ints                       the number of threads to use (default [1]) --tolerations strings                Tolerations for benchmark, such as '"dev=true:NoSchedule,large=true:NoSchedule"'
+      --read-proportion int                the percentage of read operations in benchmark --record-count int                   the number of records to use (default 1000) --request-cpu string                 the request cpu of benchmark --request-memory string              the request memory of benchmark --scan-proportion int                the percentage of scan operations in benchmark --threads ints                       the number of threads to use (default [1]) --tolerations strings                Tolerations for benchmark, such as '"dev=true:NoSchedule,large=true:NoSchedule"'